-The sixth version of the EU Directive on administrative cooperation, commonly known as DAC6, has been adopted by the Council of the European Union on the 25th May 2018, and transposed into Maltese law by virtue of Legal Notice 342 of 2019, on the 17th December 2019.
+The sixth version of the EU Directive on administrative cooperation, commonly known as DAC6, was adopted by the Council of the European Union on the 25th May 2018 and transposed into Maltese law under Legal Notice 342 of 2019 on the 17th December 2019.

-EU Council Directive 2018/822/EU aims to provide tax authorities of the Member States, with additional information in order to assist them to more rapidly close perceived loopholes in tax legislation and harmful tax practices.
+EU Council Directive 2018/822/EU aims to provide tax authorities of the Member States with additional information.
+This is to assist them to more rapidly close perceived loopholes in tax legislation and harmful tax practices.

-The Directive imposes certain reporting obligations on professionals, referred to as intermediaries, whereby ‘intermediaries’ means any person that designs, markets, organizes or makes available for implementation or manages the implementation of a reportable cross-border arrangement.
+The Directive imposes certain reporting obligations on professionals, referred to as intermediaries.
+“Intermediaries” means any person that designs, markets, organizes or makes available for implementation or manages the implementation of a reportable cross-border arrangement.